aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

       - In Organizations, select `Policies`, `Service control policies`, `Enable service control policies`
 5. Verify the Organization Management (root) account email address
    - In AWS Organizations, Settings, ["Send Verification Request"](https://aws.amazon.com/blogs/security/aws-organizations-now-requires-email-address-verification/)
+   - Once it arrives, complete the validation by clicking the validation link in the email
 6. Create a new KMS key to encrypt your source configuration bucket (you can use an existing key)
    - AWS Key Management Service, Customer Managed Keys, Create Key, Symmetric, and then provide a key name (`ASEA-Source-Bucket-Key`), Next
    - Select a key administrator (Admin Role or Group for the Organization Management account), Next